BoitumeloMonyebodi/se-day-2-git-and-github/README.md

   A Well-written README promotes accessibility,transparency and enhancing collaboration ensuring that anyone who interacts with the project whether a user or contributor can quickly understand the project's.

-Compare and contrast the differences between a public repository and a private repository on GitHub.
+4.Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

 A public repository is visible to everyone on the internet if permissions are granted(ADVANTAGE):NO COST= Public repositories are free on GitHub which can make them ideal for non-sensitive projects
                                                                                       (DISADVANTAGE):OVERWHELMING CONTRIBUTIONS= Large numbers of contributions or pull requests can become difficult to manage and may require significant oversight to maintain quality.